ropensci/EML/inst/doc/Advanced_writing_of_EML.md

 ```

 We now have all of the elements we wished to define for the `dataset` metadata.
-We can assemble them into a `datset` node as follows:
+A `dataset` can include yet more elements than we show here (see a list with `slotNames(new("dataset"))`, or see `?dataset` or the [EML documentation](http://knb.ecoinformatics.org/software/eml/eml-2.1.1/eml-dataset.html#DatasetType) for details).
+We can assemble them into a `dataset` node as follows: